-The measured amount of Demand Reduction supplied by a Demand Reduction Provider

-ISO Procedures, and the actual metered hourly load for each scheduled hour.
+The measured amount of Demand Reduction supplied by a Demand Reduction Provider under the Program shall be the difference between the Demand Reduction Provider's baseline load for each scheduled hour, which shall be calculated in accordance with section 24.2.1 and ISO Procedures, and the actual metered hourly load for each scheduled hour.

-24.2.1 Methodology for the Calculating the Economic Customer Baseline Load for a Resource Scheduled to Reduce Load Under the Program the Demand Reduction is scheduled on a weekend or a weekday.
+24.2.1 Methodology for the Calculating the Economic Customer Baseline Load for a Resource Scheduled to Reduce Load Under the Program

-The ISO shall employ two different calculation methodologies of the Economic

-Customer Baseline Load ("ECBL") for scheduled Demand Reductions, depending on whether
+The ISO shall employ two different calculation methodologies of the Economic Customer Baseline Load ("ECBL") for scheduled Demand Reductions, depending on whether the Demand Reduction is scheduled on a weekend or a weekday.